-I call these “easy” oven baked ribs because it literally takes just a few minutes to pull together and then you let the oven do all the work.
-But the truth is, if you take a few minutes to prepare your ribs properly and make your own dry rub, you will have some of the best oven baked ribs ever!
+I call these “easy” oven-baked ribs because it literally takes just a few minutes to pull together and then you let the oven do all the work.
+But the truth is, if you take a few minutes to prepare your ribs properly and make your own dry rub, you will have some of the best ovens baked ribs ever!
 And this is a great option when the super bowl is happening and it’s 4° outside.
 (Yay, Minnesota!)

 Preparing the Ribs

-This may be controversial, but when I buy ribs from the grocery store in a vacuum sealed bag there is usually a liquid covering the ribs that seams unappetizing.
+This may be controversial, but when I buy ribs from the grocery store in a vacuum-sealed bag there is usually a liquid covering the ribs that seem unappetizing.
 I like to rinse that off in cold water.